Shiiba, Miyazaki: Government

+Economy

+Shiiba has an economy based overwhelmingly on agriculture and forestry.

 Education

 Education in Shiiba is regulated by the Shiiba Village Board of Education (教育委員会 - kyouikuiinkai').
 As a result of the declining population, a few of the local schools have been closed over the years.

-At present there are 6 primary schools and 1 main secondary school:
+At present there are 6 primary schools and 1 main secondary school: The village does not have a high school.